fbpx

 • Demonstrated leadership skills, effective communication skills and knowledge of security practices.

-• Must be current in Department of Energy (DOE), National Nuclear Security Administration (NNSA) and N2MIS medical, physical fitness and weapons qualifications.
+• Must be current in Department of Energy, National Nuclear Security Administration and N2MIS medical, physical fitness and weapons qualifications.

 • Must be capable of meeting the job-related physical requirements and provide the direction and support necessary in an emergency situation.

-• Currently have, or be able to obtain and maintain, a DOE Q clearance.
+• Currently have, or be able to obtain and maintain, a Department of Energy Q level security clearance.
+Obtaining this clearance requires US citizenship except in extremely rare circumstances.

 • Currently participate, or be able to participate, in the Human Reliability Program (HRP).